pizza-programming-party/centralized-boilerplate/README.md

     ```
 1. Scream in horror as computers are beginning to take your job.
 Oh, the irony.
 See here for an example: https://github.com/pizza-programming-party/centralized-boilerplate/tree/main/examples/base-consumer

-Whenever a new version of `centralized-boilerplate.something` package is published you can run the boil command to have the changes applied to your project.
+Whenever a new version of `centralized-boilerplate.package` is published you can run the boil command to have the changes applied to your project.

 ## Don't like a decision a maintainer made?
 Then sue them!
 Wait... no, that's not what I wanted to say *Ahem.* Excuse me, then blacklist it.
-In the root folder of your project, you can create a file called `centralized-boilerplate.json` and add the following.
+In the root folder of your project, you can create a file called `centralized-boilerplate.json` and add the following:
 ```
 {
   "blacklist": [